 Value It Communicates: Quality service

 UpLead's USP is “B2B prospecting with 95% data accuracy,” a form of a better service value proposition.
-Prospecting tools in the space are known to sometimes have inaccurate data, which can be incredibly frustrating to salespeople because an email sent to a faulty email address wastes their time.
-So, UpLead is doing a nice job here of telling leads that they offer high accuracy, thus better service.
-That alone is enough to convince buyers to choose them.
+Prospecting tools can be known to sometimes have inaccurate data, which can be frustrating to salespeople because an email sent to a faulty email address wastes their time.
+So, UpLead is doing a nice job of telling leads that they offer high accuracy, thus better service.

 Robinhood's USP